A Piano: The Collection

-A Piano: The Collection is a five-disc box set spanning the first 15 years of the solo career of American singer and songwriter Tori Amos.
+A Piano: The Collection is a five-disc box set spanning the first 15 years of the solo career of American singer-songwriter and pianist Tori Amos.
 Released on September 26, 2006, by Rhino Records as part of the contract Amos negotiated with Warner Music Group, the set includes singles, album tracks, B-sides, rarities, demos, and unreleased songs from album sessions.